 It’s completely congruent with our health care policy.
 Services should be available when people need them.
 The Green Party would support similar adult ADHD clinics in different parts of BC.

-The editor of the Georgia Straight, Charlie Smith, wrote on article on this campaign to re open the BC Adult ADHD Clinic.
+The editor of the Georgia Straight, Charlie Smith, wrote an article on this campaign to reopen the BC Adult ADHD Clinic.

 In BC many doctors, psychiatrists, and psychologists have little to no training on ADHD in adults and children.